mrdavidlaing/osx-homedir/README.md

 **Manual Steps**

-* Map capslock to control
-* Set trackpad to tap-to-click
-* Launch 1Password and authenticate via credentials+salt stored on a dead tree
+* Launch Lastpass & authenticate
 * Launch shiftit and get it setup
-* Launch flycut and get it setup
+* Launch Alfred and get it setup
+  * `lpass show "david@davidlaing.com/Alfred 3 license"` to activate the Powerpack

 ### So What's Included?